+In the case of PA, arrangements will be made for parents to speak to the attendance officer.
 The school will inform the LA, on a termly basis, of the details of pupils who fail to attend regularly, or who have missed 10 school days or more without authorisation.

 If a pupil's attendance drops below 90 percent, a formal letter will be sent to the parents.
-If no improvement is seen, a meeting will be arranged with the pupil's parents with either the attendance officer or the child's class teacher.
-If there is still no improvement, or the child's attendance falls below 85% then a mtg will be arranged with a member of the SLT. to discuss the matter. (changes made here to line up with our current practice)
+If no improvement is not seen, a formal meeting will be arranged with the pupil's parents with a member of SLT to discuss the matter.